tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Compose and overlay visualizations using hvPlot

-* Customize and Interpret data visualizations
+* Customize and interpret data visualizations

 ---

 ### Instructor Notes

 * As a reminder, slack out the [PyViz Installation Guide](../Supplemental/PyVizInstallationGuide.md).
-Tell students that they need to have PyViz installed prior to class today and to use office hours to debug any problems.
+Tell students that they should already have PyViz installed for class today, and to use office hours to debug any problems.

 * Welcome to the first day of programming with PyViz and interactive plotting!
-You will be guiding students through a series of increasingly complex activities, which serve as the foundation for the next class as well as the homework.
-The class should feel like an evenly paced introduction to PyViz that provides a challenge and engages students with relatable use cases.
+You will guide students through a series of increasingly complex activities, which serve as the foundation for the next class, as well as the homework.
+Today's class should feel like an evenly paced introduction to PyViz that both challenges students and engages them with relatable use cases.

-* Today's class will introduce students to fundamental PyViz concepts, including what PyViz is, technologies included within the ecosystem, and factors that make interactive plotting different from static plotting.
+* Today's class will introduce students to what PyViz is, fundamental PyViz concepts and technologies within the ecosystem, and factors that make interactive plotting different from static plotting.

 * Look for opportunities to include real-world examples in your lectures to make concepts more concrete and relatable for students.
 Feel free to draw upon your own experience using interactive visualization technologies in the professional world.